 Product Base Size: 30 x 20 x 17.5cm / 12 x 8 x 7″ High

-Exhaust style and signature may vary slightly from the one shown
+Exhaust style, condition and signature will vary from the one shown